 - Then, request permission again to sample the newly created data.

-- If the table does exist (for example, it was loaded in a prior orchestration step), Maia may automatically attempt to sample it as part of configuring your transformation components.
+- If the table does exist (for example, it was loaded in a prior orchestration step), may automatically attempt to sample it as part of configuring your transformation components.

 - Detect column names and data types.